Skip to main content

 Layout

-Apps on the Dynatrace platform are diverse and complex.
-Nevertheless, they should share the same fundamental layout patterns to guarantee a consistent user experience and convey familiarity to the user.
-The following layout guidelines provide a set of tools and standards that you can use to structure your app and ensure a joyful, accessible, and responsive experience.
+Apps on the Dynatrace platform are based on fundamental layout patterns to support a consistent user experience.
+Use the following layout tools and standards to structure your app and ensure an accessible, responsive, and familiar user experience.

 Responsive layouts

-A responsive layout ensures that your app's content adjusts to fit the screen size of the device used to access it.
-This is especially important given the wide range of devices users may use to access the platform, including mobile phones, tablets, and desktops.
+A responsive layout ensures that your app's content adjusts to fit different screens.
+This is especially important given the wide range of devices used to access the platform, including mobile phones, tablets, and desktops.

-Our grid and flex components are valuable tools for establishing a responsive layout that adapts to the user's screen size.
+Our grid and flex components will help you establish a responsive layout that adapts to the user's screen size.

 Grid

 The grid component divides your content into rows and columns, creating a grid-like structure without visual styling.
-You can use the grid component to create a basic layout and apply your visual styling to achieve the desired look and feel.
+Use the grid component to create a basic layout and apply your visual styling to achieve the desired look and feel.

 Flex

-The flex component allows you to lay out content vertically or horizontally to create flexible layouts that adjust to available space.
+Use the flex component to lay out content vertically or horizontally and create flexible layouts that adjust to the available space.
 It comes without visual styling.
-You can use the flex component to create a basic layout and apply your visual styling to achieve the desired look and feel.
+Use the flex component to create a basic layout and apply your visual styling to achieve the desired look and feel.

 Breakpoints